 Insert a USB Drive.

 NOTES: –The USB drive must have at least 25gigabytes (GB) of space available.
 Make sure to remove any files on the USB drive that you want to save.
 The USB drive will be reformatted, and all data will be deleted when you provision it.

-The Create a Windows To Go workspace wizard opens.
+Create a Portable Windows by creating Windows To Go workspace.